Here I describe why I use the Dutch Complete Hormone test for women of all ages with hormone imbalances.

 Judy was extremely fatigued all day long.
 She relied on strong coffee to get through the days.
 She slept poorly at night, and had a hard time getting up.
 Judy was retired and not aware of current stress.
 However, she did have past excessive stress from a divorce.

-Results: Judy’s test showed high cortisol.
-Her cortisol and cortisone rhythms were off: very low in the day and elevated at night.
+Results: Judy’s test showed high overall cortisol, and her cortisol and cortisone rhythms were off: very low in the day and elevated at night.
 This explains her poor sleep and “night owl” energy.

 Her DHEA was very low.
 We only did the adrenal portion of the Dutch test, so we didn’t have information on sex hormones or melatonin.